The Effects of Salt Water on Dogs

 Dogs should be restricted to drink only fresh water brought along just for Rover from home.
 This fresh water should be offered in a clean bowl frequently throughout the day.
 Dogs at the beach should also be allowed to rest at frequent intervals in order to prevent excess fluid loss and over heating.

 As seen, beach diarrhea can be prevented by providing fresh water and limiting the ingestion of salt water.
 Should the dog still develop beach diarrhea, the good news is that generally it is short lived and the dog will progressively improve within a short time.
-If the dog does not get better and becomes lethargic, disinterested in it surroundings and in food, a vet should be consulted promptly.
+If the dog though does not get better, the diarrhea persists for a long time and the dog becomes lethargic, disinterested in it surroundings and in food, a vet should be consulted promptly.

 So how to treat beach diarrhea?
-These dog upset stomach home remedies may be helpful, but if you decide to fast and then cook a bland diet, just make sure you do not use any salt, your dog has definitively had enough!
+These dog upset stomach home remedies may be helpful for mild cases, but if you decide to fast and then cook a bland diet, just make sure you do not use any salt, your dog has definitely had enough!

 Disclaimer: this article is not to be used as a replacement for professional veterinary advice.
 If your dog is sick, please see your vet.
 By reading this article, you accept this disclaimer.